runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aelfae.md

 The only remanants of their fae ancestry are the ability to form and dismiss webbing between their digits for swimming, and membranes between their limbs for gliding.
 Additionally, magic-users among them retain a natural affinity for shapeshifting, so Xhao'fae shamans and mages often learn how to shapeshift.
 Xhao'fae civilization is most similar to that of the Ael'xhal, although they have a tendancy to build higher up in the trees.
 Despite their reptillian form, Xhao'fae are still fertile with other Aeldar.

+## Other 'fae
+There are also a few small groups of unique 'fae not directly related to any of the major bloodlines:

+### Merfae
+Serpentfish shapeshifters most often found around the 'xhal islands.
+Often use a half-form with a fishlike tail and a humanlike body.
+Relatively civilized compared to the Xhal'fae, often wear jewelry and wield fishing spears or tridents.
+Otherwise most similar to the 'xhal and Xhal'fae

 ### Deep Fae
 A more primal offshoot of the Daal'fae, these 'fae live northeast of the